Football: Rutgers Game Day Information

 A limited number of Gold Lot (Area 72, adjacent to the Facilities Management Building in front of ERC/Towers) and the Purple Lot (Areas 52 and 61 behind Sheetz on Route 705) parking spaces still remain.
 Those spaces can be purchased on game day for $20 for cars.
 Buses and RVs are not permitted in these lots.

 Game day bus passes will be sold in the Green Lot (off Van Voorhis Road) for $50.
 Recreational vehicles can park in the Green Lot for $100, and in the WVU Coliseum lots for $40.
 The Mountaineer Station parking garage in the Green Lot also will be available to cars only for $40.
+There are 500 parking spaces available in this garage.

 Game day passes for cars only will be sold in the Light Green for $40.